Scott-Simmons/sifo/README.md

 `backblaze` provides server-side encryption.
 Similarly, `rclone` supports a [crypt](https://rclone.org/crypt/) remote that provides encryption to the remote.

-The rationale for implementing encryption outside of `backblaze` & `rclone` is to have complete control over the encryption process, independent from the `rclone` & `backblaze` encryption implementations.
+The rationale for implementing encryption outside of `backblaze` & `rclone` is to have complete control + redundancy over the encryption process, independent from the `rclone` & `backblaze` encryption implementations.

 ### Rationale for full backups